seanterry/Fidget.Validation.Addresses/README.md

 # Fidget.Validation.Addresses
-Address validation and metadata exploration via the Google Address Data Service
+Address validation and metadata exploration via the Google Address Data Service.

-## Derivative Works
+This is a third-party library that has no affiliation with Google.

 ## License
 Copyright 2017 Sean Terry